virtualcommons/vcweb/README.md

 ### develop an experiment or contribute to the infrastructure
 [![Build Status](https://drone.io/bitbucket.org/virtualcommons/vcweb/status.png)](https://drone.io/bitbucket.org/virtualcommons/vcweb/latest)

-For more information on how to install and deploy the software please visit <https://bitbucket.org/virtualcommons/vcweb/wiki/Home>
+For more information on how to install and deploy the software please visit <https://bitbucket.org/virtualcommons/vcweb/wiki/Home> (work in progress)